|Black, fawn, lilac, cream, sand, red

-With a head that almost seems too big for their body and adorable wrinkles coming from the Shar-Pei side of their heritage, Bull-Pei dogs are a cute looking dog to have.
-The result of an English Bulldog and Shar-Pei breeding, these dogs are loyal, loving, and medium-sized, with a simply fascinating look.
+With a head that almost seems too big for their body and adorable wrinkles coming from the Shar-Pei side of their heritage, Bull-Pei dogs are adorable pups.
+As the result of an English Bulldog and Shar-Pei breeding, they are loyal, loving, and unique.

 Bull-Peis are very strong and athletic but don’t need a lot of exercise.
-They are generally happy with 40-60 minutes per day, though most of them are happy to go longer.
+They are generally happy with 40 to 60 minutes per day, though most of them are happy to go longer.

-If you have decided you want a Bull-Pei puppy, it’s important to find a reputable breeder from which to buy your pup.
+If you have decided you want a Bull-Pei puppy, it’s crucial to find a reputable breeder.
 It’s best to do some research so that you don’t buy one from a puppy mill.
-Be wary of very low prices as this can mean you’re dealing with an inexperienced breeder that hasn’t carefully checked the puppies’ health and wellbeing.
+Be wary of very low prices since it can mean you’re dealing with an inexperienced breeder who hasn’t carefully maintained the puppies’ health.

 3 Little-Known Facts About the Bull-Pei

 Bull-Peis will snore and bark.
-They’re not a dog breed that you’re going to forget is in your house.
+They’re not a dog you’ll forget is in your house.

 You should give them 2½ – 3 cups of dry food of high quality each day.

-They’re not good in weather that is too hot or too cold.
-You need to keep the temperature very temperate or you have to ensure that they’re not getting too cold during the winter or overheating during the summer.
+They’re not safe in weather that is too hot or too cold.
+You need to keep the temperature temperate; you have to ensure that they’re not getting too cold during the winter or overheating during the summer.

-A Pull-Pei is usually placid, and the breed is happiest when they’re with the family.
-They’re generally a confident breed and they can become a bit territorial.
-The majority of Bull-Peis will get along quite well with children because of their English Bulldog part of the breed.
-That being said, Shar-Pei’s aren’t always that great with children.
-Some of the Bull-Pei’s will inherit the Shar-Pei’s temperament instead.
-Every interaction with little children needs to be supervised as this breed is very powerful.
+A Pull-Pei is usually calm, and they’re happiest when they’re with the family.
+Most Bull-Peis will get along well with children because of the English Bulldog heritage.
+However, some Bull-Peis will inherit the Shar-Pei’s temperament instead.
+Every interaction with little children must be supervised since the dog is very strong.

-It’s also important to socialize the dogs early to prevent aggression and anxiety since an unsocialized Bull-Pei is more likely to lash out and act aggressively towards strangers or other animals.
+It’s also important to socialize the Bull-Pei early to prevent aggression and anxiety since an unsocialized Bull-Pei is more likely to lash out and act aggressively toward strangers or other animals.
 They are also likely to chase smaller pets in the household rather than another dog.

-A Bull-Pei is often fairly simple to train, even though some are more difficult and stubborn.
-While training, be consistent, patient, and firm.
+A Bull-Pei is relatively simple to train, even though some are more difficult and stubborn.
+While training, you must be consistent, patient, and firm.
 Training your Bull-Pei using positivity, praise, and rewards will be very effective.